bengtmartensson/AGirs/README.md

 To build the project for the Arduino, use the Arduino IDE from [arduino.cc](https://www.arduino.cc/en/Main/Software), as in most Arduino projects.
-The Makefile is used for building a "Software-in-the-loop" test version for the PC;
-of interest for developers only.
-It is also used for maintainer work, like generating API documentation with Doxygen, as well as generating keywords.txt.
-Feel free to learn from it!
+The Makefile is used for maintainer work, like generating API documentation with Doxygen, as well as generating keywords.txt.
+It also generates scripts for Linux and Windows, that can be used for flashing the firmware to an Arduino Nano without deploying the Arduino IDE.

 * What is the difference between ["receive"](http://www.harctoolbox.org/Glossary.html#ReceivingIrSignals)